Enegnei/JacobAppelbaumLeavesTor/JacobAppelbaumLeavesTor.md

 ## The Allegations

-`Warning: Many of these stories haven't been verified or vouched for!
-They are here to document allegations.`
+`Warning: Many stories haven't been verified or vouched for!
+They are only here to document allegations.`

 ### Victims